starkbank/sdk-java/README.md

 }
 ```

-**Note**: Instead of using BrcodePayment objects, you can also pass each payment element in dictionary format
+**Note**: Instead of using BrcodePayment objects, you can also pass each payment element in map format

 ### Query brcode payments